rakeshspawar/rakeshspawar/README.md

 - 👋 Hi, I’m @rakeshspawar
 - 👀 I’m interested in Application Developer like a mobile application, Websites and web design also using AndroidStudio, Flutter and WordPress.
-- 🌱 I’m currently learning flutter it's cross platform
+- 🌱 I’m currently learning flutter it's a cross platform, Flutter can use android, iOS and web
 - 💞️ I’m looking to collaborate on web design, application developing
 - 📫 How to reach me rakeshspawr@gmail.com